eth-cscs/DLA-Future/misc/synchronization.md

 (i.e. a continuation which is executed as soon as the future gets ready) and the future of the promise is kept by the matrix.

-In the general case when the `read()` operator has to be available as well a future and a shared future are needed for each tile.
+In the general case when the `read()` method has to be available as well a future and a shared future are needed for each tile.
 The usage of the future is the same as in the previous case, with an extra operation: A call to `operator()` has to invalidate the shared future (It sets it to a default constructed object (red line with cross in the image)),